Farming Without Fences

 This year, we labored harder than ever to produce less weight than usual, but that effort is infused into every pound, every root, every leaf.
 Each one carries the love, intention, and care that defines this work.
 While the yields may have been modest, the results are powerful, and we’re grateful to share what we believe are some of the best herbs on the planet with you.

 As we reflect on this season, it’s impossible to separate the farm from the world around it.
 This year, the lines between cultivated and wild blurred in ways we couldn’t ignore.
 Local beekeepers shared that the bees, facing their worst season in memory, struggled to produce honey as colony losses climbed past 25%.
 Bears, desperate for food, roamed closer, raiding hives and adding a new layer to the challenges.
-Deer, driven from the hills by a lack of forage, turned not just to the usual dandelions but to our valerian—a plant they’d never touched before.
+Deer, driven from the hills by a lack of forage, turned not just to the usual Dandelions but to our Valerian—a plant they’d never touched before.

 In moments like these, it’s tempting to close ourselves off, to build fences and protect what’s ours.
 Gratefully, farming has shown us that resilience doesn’t come from isolation—it comes from collaboration, from opening ourselves to the interconnectedness of everything around us.
 The farm without fences isn’t just a physical truth; it’s a way of being.
 It’s sharing this land with the bees, bears, deer, and soil, all of us adapting to the same forces, finding ways to survive and thrive together.